yevbar/sourcegraph/doc/index.md

 # Sourcegraph documentation

-Sourcegraph, a code search and browsing tool with code intelligence that helps developers write and review code.
+Sourcegraph is a code search and browsing tool with code intelligence that helps developers write and review code.
 Learn more about Sourcegraph at [about.sourcegraph.com](https://about.sourcegraph.com).

 Sourcegraph development is open source at [github.com/sourcegraph/sourcegraph](https://github.com/sourcegraph/sourcegraph).
 If these docs don't solve your problem, check the [issue tracker](https://github.com/sourcegraph/sourcegraph/issues) or the [latest documentation](https://about.sourcegraph.com/docs).